 - Price: £80

-The Air Seconds Base XL is another possibility and looks more like an awning.
+Another great possibility and looks more like an awning.
 It’s all-in-one with a single inflation point and can be moved once pitched.
-There’s a bellows connection to adapt it from tent to van awning too.
+There’s a bellows connection to attach it to your van.

 - Size: W250 x L250 x H205cm